 Claudia brings extensive insight and experience from her early career in journalism that took her from Los Angeles to Milan.
 Her background as a staff and freelance writer and editor for newspapers, magazines, radio, television, and online media outlets provides her with an insider’s understanding of news cycles, editorial decision making, and effective media outreach and advocacy.

-Jen Rettig, Senior Consultant
+Jen Rettig, Partner, Senior Consultant

 Jen has been involved in response to a variety of issues and crisis events including racial and sexual harassment, whistleblower claims, protests and terrorism events.
 She has also led stakeholder research for clients, developed proactive messaging platforms as well as created videos and websites for clients.
 On the planning side, Jen leads the development of our risk assessment and capabilities assessment methodology and supports clients through the development of crisis management exercises, plan development, and facilitated crisis management planning sessions.

 Earlier in her career Jen was an account executive at a number of advertising agencies and worked in-house with companies where she developed nationally recognized marketing campaigns.
 Jen has her MBA from Cornell University, MA in Japanese from Ehime Diagaku and BA in Political Science from the University of Maryland, College Park.